mmomtchev/magickwand.js/README.md

 npm install magickwand.js --build-from-source
 ```

 This will also rebuild the included Magick++ library.
-Currently, you will need a working C++17 environment as the full xPack version that will rebuild itself with its own compiler is still not ready.
+Currently, you will need a working C++17 environment.
+You can read below for the experimental build with an integrated cross-platform compiler in a `xPack` (basically, an `npm` package).
 The project is tested, and has pre-built binaries, with `gcc` on Linux x64, `clang` on macOS x64 and arm64, and `MSVC` on Windows x64.

 This will rebuild the bindings against the available system-installed (usually shared) libraries which will lead to an order of magnitude smaller addon size.
 If the X11 libraries are available, this build will support X11 (`Image.display` method) on Linux and macOS.